What Is a Proof of Service and Why Does It Matter?

 When does the defendant's response deadline start — service date or proof of service filing date?

-The response deadline generally runs from the date of service, not the date the proof of service is filed with the court.
-For substitute service, the clock starts 10 days after mailing.
+The response deadline generally runs from the date of effective service, not the date the proof of service is filed with the court.
+For substitute service under CCP § 415.20, the clock starts 10 days after mailing.

 Do I need to file the proof of service immediately after service?

 You should file the proof of service with the court promptly after service is completed.
-Courts need it on file to calculate deadlines and process default requests if needed.
+Courts need it on file to calculate deadlines, track the case, and process default requests if the defendant doesn't respond.

 Get Court-Ready Proof of Service

-Northbound Legal provides accurate, complete proof of service documentation with every service we complete.
+Northbound Legal provides accurate, complete proof of service documentation with every service throughout Richmond and Contra Costa County.

 Request Process Serving